FeedFoodie/feedfoodie.github.io/SIMB/characters.md

 **Tang Soso:**

 - Title: Cold-Blooded Poisoner
 - Vice-President of the Student Council.
-Falls in love with Baek Su-Ryong at first sight.
+Falls in love with Baek Suryong at first sight.
 The most intelligent, cunning strategist among the Azure Dragon Academy students by far.

 **Peng Sahyuk:**